 - Happily Married: To Claire.
-Their marriage is arranged at first by Dougal but Claire and Jamie fall in love and are each other's True Loves.
+Their marriage is arranged at first by Dougal, but Claire and Jamie fall in love and are each other's True Loves.

-- Hot-Blooded: Can be this sometimes.
+- Hot-Blooded: Jamie can be this sometimes.

 - Man in a Kilt: Of the Mr. Fanservice variety.

 - Mistaken Identity: Since Jamie hadn't known it was Stephen Bonnet who raped Brianna and he has never seen Roger before, Jamie mistakes Roger as the man who raped Brianna when Brianna's maid Lizzie identifies him as Brianna's rapist.
 Lizzie mistakes Roger as Brianna's rapist because she had witnessed a heated argument between Roger and Brianna, and Stephen Bonnet raped Brianna that night, unaware Brianna consensually lost her virginity to Roger hours before Bonnet raped her.
 Jamie nearly beats Roger to death and afterward, tells Young Ian to get rid of him, and Young Ian sells Roger to the Mohawk.
 Later, when Brianna realizes what's happened, she's devastated and immediately tells Jamie, Young Ian, and Lizzie it wasn't Roger who raped her but Bonnet who did.
 Jamie, Lizzie, and Young Ian are horrified, and Jamie and Young Ian resolve to get Roger back.